Approval: University Council June, 2011; June, 2016; June 22, 2017, November 16, 2017, June 18, 2020

 Visiting Student Program

 A program of study either formally established through an agreement or through a letter of permission, enabling a student to attend the University of Saskatchewan, with credit transferred back to their home institution.
-Tuition is paid to the University of Saskatchewan.
+Tuition and student fees are paid to the University of Saskatchewan.

 Visiting Research Student Program